When should I take the ACT or SAT?

 When I sign up to take the test they ask for four college or scholarship codes.
 I’m not sure where I will apply; should I send scores?

 When registering for the SAT or ACT students are given four score reports which can be sent to any college or scholarship program.
 These reports must be requested when registering for the test.
 Additional score reports requested later at an additional cost.

 Unless you are a high school senior who knows every school to which you will apply AND you need the scores sent immediately, most students choose not to use the four reports included with their exam registration.
 This allows you the freedom to see your results and decide when or if you want to send that score to the schools on your list.

 I’m on reduced lunch at school.
 Is there a discount on SAT/ ACT registration fees?

 Students who qualify for free or reduced lunch can receive a fee waiver to cover the cost of testing.
 Students who use a fee waiver to take the SAT/ Act qualify for three waivers of college application fees.
 See your high school guidance counselor for more information.

 What are the SAT Subject Tests and do I need to take them?

 SAT Subject Tests are exams designed to test knowledge in a specific subject area such as math, biology, US history, or Spanish.
-The SAT Subject Tests are required/ recommended by many highly selective schools.
-Subject Tests are required for Duke, UCLA, Harvard, Rice, Yale, Amherst, Brandeis, Carnegie Mellon, and many more.
-Many schools require math and another test of the student’s choice.
+The SAT Subject Tests are required/ recommended by a few highly selective schools.

 Often the best time to take the Subject Test is sophomore or junior year, before any decisions have been made about where to apply to college.
 To be on the safe side, any student even considering these highly selective schools should take the Subject Tests.